 Your thesis will be examined by two separate assessors, one of whom will not have been involved in supervising your research.

-Examples of Master’s theses can be found in the theses archive of Utrecht University Library.
+Examples of Master’s theses can be found in the Utrecht University Student Theses Repository.